Virtual Ynot Wednesdays Concert Series

 - Click "Going" on the Facebook Event to receive a reminder to join to live stream.

-- Gather your roommates, pets, and/or family members on Wednesdays at 6 PM and head over to the Virtual Stage Coastal Virginia Facebook Group where you will be able to join the live stream.
+- Gather your roommates, pets, and/or family members on Wednesdays and head over to the Virtual Stage Coastal Virginia Facebook Group where you will be able to join the live stream.

 - Get ready for an hour of fun music from a great local band.
 Don't forget to order your favorite pizza from Ynot Italian to get the authentic Ynot Wednesdays experience.

 - Don't have Facebook?
-You can also join us on live our YouTube page.
+You can also join us on this webpage.
+The video will also be uploaded to our YouTube page after the performance.

 Sandler Center YouTube